-This guidance aims to support schools in Bristol to ensure that pupils have effective and reflective experiences of collective worship.
-It offers an explanation of the legal obligations including the right to withdrawal and explains the rich opportunities that assemblies offer students for spiritual and moral development.
+This guidance aims to support schools in Swindon to ensure that pupils have effective and reflective experiences in collective worship.

+It offers an explanation of the legal obligations including the right to withdrawal and explains the rich opportunities that assemblies offer students for spiritual and moral social and cultural development.